pairshaped/curlingio-docs/docs/api/items.md

 ```

 Replacing [subdomain] with your clubs subdomain.
-For example Curling Canada's Curling I/O site is at https://canada.curling.io, therefore their subdomain is "canada", so their products API URL would be:
+For example Curling Canada's Curling IO site is at https://canada.curling.io, therefore their subdomain is "canada", so their products API URL would be:

 ```
 https://api-curlingio.global.ssl.fastly.net/en/clubs/canada/products